 This Vegan Gravy is the perfect plant-based version of the classic holiday sauce!
-Made with just a few simple ingredients, it's rich, savory, and easy to make.
+Made with just a few simple ingredients, it's rich, savory, easy to make, and it's made without mushrooms.
 It's delicious over mashed potatoes or a vegan roast and a must-have for any holiday spread!

 It comes together quickly, and the best part is you can make it a day ahead or freeze it to save time on the big day.